geudde/attic-chest/pages/08.season-7/01.meeting-69/13.brother-2/docs.md

 Among those treasures of the deep,
 Which ruby finger’d nymphs of Thame
 From justice and excisemen claim.
-	The Sheriff from his ware-room flies,
+&emsp;The Sheriff from his ware-room flies,
 Nor turns upon the Change his eyes:
 Not thus he look’d when in his way
 The precious *ball* from Indus lay